 - Mexican hot sauce, like Tapatio or Cholula optional

 - Next add in the cumin, black beans and a generous pinch of salt.
-Stir to combine then add in the water.
+Stir to combine then add in the water and a few dashes of hot sauce.
 Bring the beans to a simmer, then cover and turn the heat to low and cook for 10 minutes.

 - Use an immersion blender to blend the beans or transfer ¾ of the cooked beans to a blender/food processor and blend until smooth.
 Return the blended beans to the pot, and season to taste with salt.

 - Canned Black Beans: pinto beans, or even white beans will also work.

 - Jalapeño: to make jalapeño less spicy be sure to remove all of the seeds and inner white membrane from the pepper before adding it to the beans.

 - Neutral Oil: avocado, sunflower, canola or grape-seed oil

 - Hot Sauce: a few dashes of hot sauce adds a good amount of flavor to the dish but you can omit it if you don’t like things too spicy or if you’re cooking for young children.